40843245/nfu/大五/DBMS/final project/HW3/attachment/schema/README.md

 ## NOTICE
 Since I have developed a project with mongodb compress (a kind of non-relational DBMS),

-for newest info, I just have collections (in mongodb, which is a similar to schema in relational DBMS (such as SQL) a little bit),
+for newest info, I just have newest collections (in mongodb, which is a similar to schema in relational DBMS (such as SQL) a little bit)

-I don't have newest schema, which is stored at this directory.
+which is stored at this directory.

+I don't have newest schema.

 I only have an older schema, which is placed in older HW (HW2), which is also stored at Github.